1990 Toledo Rockets football team: Arkansas State

 In the final game of the season, Toledo defeated the Arkansas State Indians 43–28 at the Glass Bowl.
 The Indians scored first on a 24-yard Troy Mabone touchdown run followed by a one-yard Neil Trotter touchdown run for a 7–7 tie at the end of the first.
 In the second quarter Trotter scored on a two-yard run and Mabone on a one-yard run before a 38-yard Kevin Meger touchdown pass to Rickey Isaiah and 33-yard Rusty Hanna field goal gave the Rockets a 24–14 halftime lead.

 In the third, Aubrey Miller recovered a Toledo fumble in the endzone for a touchdown and cut the Rockets lead to 24–21.
 Each team then traded touchdowns with Toledo scoring on a 27-yard Pat Johnson run and Arkansas State on a one-yard Roy Johnson run to make the score 31–28 at the start of the fourth.
 In the fourth, Toledo scored 12 unanswered points for the win.
 Damon Nelson scored on a four-yard touchdown run and Hanna connected on field goals of 33 and 41 yards in the 43–28 win.
 The nine wins were the most won by a Toledo squad since the 1983 season.

+After the season

 Saban resignation

 Nick Saban resigned as Toledo's head coach on February 13, 1991, after one season to become defensive coordinator of the National Football League's Cleveland Browns under Bill Belichick.
 As defensive coordinator for the New York Giants, Belichick had to postpone assembling his new coaching staff until after Super Bowl XXV.
 Therefore, Saban's resignation wasn't announced until well after the season had ended.
 Additionally, Saban wanted any potential move to occur after February 6, National Signing Day for recruits.